Lyd-W/Science-and-Nature-Quiz/README.md

 ### Typography

-The font family that has been chosen for the Science and Nature Quiz is [Lato](https://fonts.google.com/specimen/Lato "Google Fonts | Lato") due to its readability through it's clean letter design and professional yet friendly appearance which gives better legibility.
+The font family that has been chosen for the Science and Nature Quiz is [Lato](https://fonts.google.com/specimen/Lato "Google Fonts | Lato") due to its readability through its clean letter design and professional yet friendly appearance which gives better legibility.
 Given that the quiz will have questions to read, legibility of the font is an important factor to increase the user experience.

 ### Colour Scheme

-For the website background, I created some science and nature styled icons using [ChatGPT](https://chatgpt.com/ "ChatGPT Homepage") and placed them over a neutral background using [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html "Adobe | Photoshop") which created some of the the base colours for the website.
+For the website background, I created some science and nature styled icons using [ChatGPT](https://chatgpt.com/ "ChatGPT Homepage") and placed them over a neutral background using [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html "Adobe | Photoshop") which created some of the base colours for the website.
 I then included greens to help create a calm atmosphere while linking to science and nature.
 I used [Coolors Scheme](https://coolors.co/ "Coolors Scheme Homepage") to finalise the chosen colours and visualise them next to each other.

 ![Coolors Scheme](docs/coolors.png)